Our School Board

 EX-OFFICIO BOARD MEMBERS

-Rabbi Michael Schadick (Temple Emanuel, interim co-Director of UJS) has been rabbi of Temple Emanuel since July 2000.
+Rabbi Michael Schadick (Temple Emanuel) has been rabbi of Temple Emanuel since July 2000.
 He was born in southern New Hampshire and received his Bachelor’s Degree from Connecticut College.
 He received his rabbinic ordination from the Hebrew Union College Jewish Institute of Religion in May 1994.
 He has served congregations in Orlando, Florida and Plantation, Florida.
 Rabbi Schadick lives in Cascade Township with his wife Susan and his daughter Shira.